A semi-Lagrangian scheme for First-Order Mean Field Games based on monotone operators: Introduction

 Furthermore, we develop an accelerated version of \textbf{DLVI}, referred as \textbf{ADLVI}, obtained by initializing the \textbf{DLVI} by a efficient initial guess.
 This guess is computed by a discrete version of the Policy Iteration Algorithm introduced in \cite{CacaceCamilliGoffi} to solve a second order MFGs problem.

-The paper is organized as follows: \cref{sec_prel} introduces preliminary results and assumptions, \cref{sec:semi-Lagrangian schemes} presents the proposed scheme for the MFGs system and the convergence result, \cref{sec:algo} describes the algorithms \textbf{DLVI} and \textbf{ADLVI} and their convergence, \cref{sec:tests} shows the performance of the methods in three model problems, finally \cref{Appendix} contains some technical results.
+The paper is organized as follows: \cref{sec_prel} introduces preliminary results and assumptions, \cref{sec:semi-Lagrangian schemes} presents the proposed scheme for the MFGs system and the convergence result, \cref{sec:algo} describes the algorithms \textbf{DLVI} and \textbf{ADLVI} and proves convergence, finally \cref{sec:tests} shows the performance of the methods in three model problems.